abhishek-kumar-code/Redfish_Public/Specification.md

 #### Resource Extensibility

-Vendors can define additional [properties](#Property-Extensions), links, and [actions](#Custom-Actions) for common SPMA resources using the OEM property on resources, links, and actions.
+Vendors can define additional [properties](#Property-Extensions), links, and [actions](#Custom-Actions) for common Redfish resources using the OEM property on resources, links, and actions.

 While the information and semantics of these extensions are outside of the standard, the schema representing the data, the resource itself, and the semantics around the protocol shall conform to the requirements in this specification.